 There are very few studies which look into why people wanted to lose weight are flocking to online communities, but one has found that being active with other dieters can help improve weight loss.

 The “‘Friending’ Your Way Thin” report published by Northwestern University’s Feinberg School of Medicine analysed a year worth of anonymous data from CalorieKing.com, another digital weight-loss community.
-The data of 27,382 members including their age, gender, weight, height, activities, friend requests and online communicate were observed.
+The data of 27,382 members including their age, gender, weight, height, activities, friend requests and online communications were observed.
 The actual content of the messages between members was not reviewed.

 Over a six-month period, those Calorie King dieters who connected with ten or more people lost an average of 8 percent body weight, compared to an average of 5 percent weight loss for those who had between two and nine friends.
 Those who watched but didn’t participate in conversations on the website experienced an average 4 percent weight loss.